object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 :numref:`tree_evaluate` shows a single dispatch function for a visitor function which evaluates a :class:`Expression`.
 Start with lines 6-19.
-These define a function :func:`~example_code/expression_tools/evaluate` which will be used in the default case, that is, in the case where the :class:`type` of the first argument doesn't match any of the other implementations of :func:`~example_code/expression_tools/evaluate`.
+These define a function :func:`~example_code.expression_tools.evaluate` which will be used in the default case, that is, in the case where the :class:`type` of the first argument doesn't match any of the other implementations of :func:`~example_code.expression_tools.evaluate`.
 In this case, the first argument is the expression that we're evaluating, so if the type doesn't match then this means that we don't know how to evaluate this object, and the only course of action available is to throw an :term:`exception`.

-The new feature that we haven't met before occurs on line 5.
+The new feature that we haven't met before appears on line 5.
 :func:`functools.singledispatch` turns a function into a single dispatch function.
 The `@` symbol marks :func:`~functools.singledispatch` as a :term:`decorator`.
 We'll return to them